 Statistical forecasting is a way to predict the future based on data from the past.
 By analyzing previous trends in customer behavior, sales, stock control patterns, and workflows, statistical forecasting software anticipates the future of a company over a period of time.
 These programs collate data from various sources to make assumptions about future sales and revenue, customer engagement, and inventory.
 In short, statistical forecasting is a crucial component of any supply chain management strategy.

-People use statistical forecasting in almost every industry; this method can predict GDP, foretell market movements and housing crashes, and even forecast sports results.
+People use this type of forecasting in almost every industry; this method can predict GDP, foretell market movements and housing crashes, and even forecast sports results.
 In a supply chain management context, it delivers real, actionable results that help businesses grow.

 Say that a small footwear company wants to anticipate sales growth during the holiday season.
 Statistical forecasting software provides the company with real-time insights based on previous holiday sales, customer trends, and anticipated demand for their products.
 The company can finetune their marketing spend and optimize inventory control based on their statistical forecasts.